psholtz/MIT-SICP/Section-1.3/README.md

   (average guess (/ x guess)))
 </pre>

-The key insight here is to realize that the expression `(/ x guess)` itself can be expresses as an instance of an  "anonymous" lambda function in one variable:
+The key insight here is to realize that the expression `(/ x guess)` itself can be expressed as an instance of an  "anonymous" lambda function in one variable:

 <pre>
 (lambda (y) (/ x y))